james-karsten/MGCodeDetector/README.md

 The M104 and M109 has additional checks if the temperatures are within boundaries.
 This functionality is also implemented when AUTOTEMP is used (examples: https://marlinfw.org/docs/gcode/M104.html)

+#### M107
+- Gives warning when instruction is used
+- Checks wheter instruction has subsequent commands.
+If so, it states it in output. (e.g. If M104 command is invoked after the fans are turned off, the printer might get overheated)

 # Appendices

 ## A Subcategories physcial G-code commmands supported by the Marlin firmware